jdnoc/onepercentgrowth/_posts/2017-8-10-building-resilience-being-anti-fragile.md

 ## Building Resilience

-> “A smooth sea never made a skilled sailor.” - Franklin D. Roosevelt</p>
+> “A smooth sea never made a skilled sailor.” - Franklin D. Roosevelt

 It's true.
 The only way to grow and gain experience is through doing and facing resistance.